maxgio92/krawler/docs/reference/CONFIG.md

 centos:
   repositories:
   - name: AppStream
-    URI: /AppStream/x86_64/os/Packages/
+    uri: /AppStream/x86_64/os/Packages/
 ```

 ### Repositories Templating

-`URI` field supports templates in the Go template format for annotations that refer to elements of the related distro's data structure (e.g. `distros.centos`).
+`uri` field supports templates in the Go template format for annotations that refer to elements of the related distro's data structure (e.g. `distros.centos`).
 These elements can be both system-declared and user-declared data structures.

+##### Supported data types

 The supported element types are:
 - array of strings

+#### System declared variables

+- `Distro.Archs`
+- `Distro.Versions`

+#### User declared variables

+You can define your declared variables in `Distro.Vars` structure, which is expected at `distros.<distro>.vars` path.

 **Example**